o-t-w/html-email-guide/src/content/docs/guides/fonts.md

 ## Email client fonts

-Email web clients and native applications often come with their own fonts.
-Gmail embeds Google Sans.
+Email web clients and native applications often embed their own fonts.
+Gmail uses Google Sans.
 Outlook.com embeds Segoe UI.
 You can utilise these as part of your font-stack.

 ```html
 <div style="font-family: Google Sans, system-ui;">